Using AI to Find Medical Information

 What are AI Chatbots

 AI chatbots are computer programs that can answer questions and help you find information through conversation.
 You ask a question, and AI chatbots give you an answer.
 They are often designed to answer in a way that makes you feel like you are talking to or texting with a friend.
-It is important to remember that these are tools have been designed with intention and purpose.
+It is important to remember that these tools have been designed with intention and purpose.
 While they can help you find a lot of information quickly and efficiently, there are risks involved when using an AI tool for knowledge, understanding and support.
 It is important to continue to work together with your child’s medical team and review information gathered through AI.

 Getting Organized

+Before you start researching, get yourself organized.
 AI Chatbots will give you summary answers and lead you to articles, organizations, and tools that can help you further understand your child’s medical condition.
 Creating an organizational system will help you collect and save the information you find so you aren’t left trying to remember where you read something.

 • Download the AI chatbot app that you prefer and create an account so that it will automatically save your questions, answers, and conversations.
 AI Chatbots that are mobile friendly and allow you to create accounts and save your search results include ChatGPT, Claude, Perplexity.AI, and Google Gemini.